 Getting children into school is not enough.
-Without taking away from the many other worthwhile purposes that schools do and must pursue, students need to be able to read and carry out basic mathematics.
+Without taking away from the many other worthwhile purposes that schools do and must pursue, students need to be able to read and to carry out basic mathematics.
 These are the foundation for other learning, for individual empowerment and wellbeing, as well as for social, political and economic outcomes.

 Children and youth

 Many children in some of the world’s poorest countries lack basic reading and mathematics skills.
-Early grade reading assessments in northern states of Nigeria, such as Kaduna and Sokoto, and in provinces of the Democratic Republic of Congo, such as Equateur and Katanga, for instance, suggest that 80% of grade 3 students in primary school could not even read a single word of connected text.
+Early grade reading assessments in northern states of Nigeria, such as Kaduna and Sokoto, and in provinces of the Democratic Republic of Congo, such as Equateur and Katanga, for instance, suggest that over 80% of grade 3 students in primary school could not even read a single word of connected text.

 The red lines show the percentage of children in school that have basic reading skills by grade, while the blue lines show the percentage of all children who have basic reading skills, whether in school or not by the age that corresponds to their grade.

 The gaps between the two lines are a reminder that in countries with high out-of-school rates, policy makers get only a partial picture if they only monitor learning of those in school.
 It is important to note that the monitored level of skill is at a very low level.
 Even in the best performing regions, at least some adolescents in secondary school cannot read a grade 2 text.

 It is estimated that nearly 40% of children of primary school age do not have basic reading skills.
 This is true for 43% of children in Central and Southern Asia and 84% of children in sub-Saharan Africa but only 3% of children in Europe and Northern America.

 In many countries, there is no guarantee that children will be able to read even if they have completed primary school.
 Globally, of those who completed primary education, four out of ten did not have basic reading skills.
 This rises to out of ten in sub-Saharan Africa, as the graph below shows.